lfelipe1501/LEMPDocker/README.md

 ##### Clone this repository.

-Clone this repository with the following command: `https://github.com/lfelipe1501/LEMPDocker.git`.
+Clone this repository with the following command: `git clone https://github.com/lfelipe1501/LEMPDocker.git`.

 ##### Start the server.